bertmelis/VitoWiFi/README.md

 ##### `VariantValue decode(const uint8_t* data, uint8_t length) const`

-Decodes the data in the supplied `data`-buffer using the converter class attached.
+Decodes the data in the supplied `data`-buffer using the Converter class attached.
 Returns `VariantValue` which is implicitely castable to the correct datatype.
 Consult the table above.

 ##### `void encode(uint8_t* buf, uint8_t len, const VariantValue& value) const`

 Encodes `value` into the supplied `buf` with maximum size `len`.
-The size should obviously be at least the length of the datapoint.
+The size must be at least the length of the datapoint.

 `VariantValue` is a type to implicitely convert datatypes for use in VitoWiFi.
 Make sure to use the type that matches your Converter type.

-### `PacketVS2`
+### `VitoWiFi::PacketVS2`

 Only used in VS2.
 This type is used in the onResponse callback and contains the returned data.
 Most users will only use the following two methods and only if they want to access the raw data.
 Otherwise, the data can be decoded using the corresponding `Datapoint`.